 I am by no means suggesting that current jobs are going to be completely obsolete; this explains the balancing act we face everyday.

 Is our innovation hindered by infrastructure?
 Or, does innovation drive the infrastructure that is needed?
 I find myself exploring learning environments supported by the tools I have.
 I wonder if my own innovation is hamstrung or just pushing the boundaries already.
 I feel the frustration of my colleagues and students that our infrastructure is unreliable and not meeting the needs of the amazing learning opportunities created by teachers and students.
 Some of my best practices come from students willing to share what they know.

-Aside from the infrastructure problems though I see a trepidation out there towards technology in some regards.
+Aside from the infrastructure problems, I see a trepidation out there towards technology, in some regards.
 I have read countless articles on gaming and social media that condemn its existence and use.
 I wonder if that is the chicken and egg piece.
-Are we losing out on 21 century learning opportunities because we haven't explored the technology available to us or are we missing out brilliance because the infrastructure isn't there?
+Are we losing out on 21st Century Learning opportunities because we haven't explored the technology available to us?
+Or, are we missing out on brilliance because the infrastructure isn't there?

 I may have just answered my own questions.
 I see us being hampered by a little of both.
-Those that wish to push the limits of technology and what it offers as a tool for 21st century learning are indeed hampered by archaic infrastructure.
-Those that are trepidation of technology as a tool are not hampered by infrastructure in that it is not relevant to his or her progress in 21st century learning strategies.
+Those that wish to push the limits of technology and what it offers as a tool for 21st Century Learning are indeed hampered by archaic infrastructure.
+Those that are trepidatious of technology as a tool are not hampered by infrastructure in that it is not relevant to his or her progress in 21st Century Learning strategies.
 The infrastructure is more advanced than the practice.